dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 tags: [x509, ca, signing]     # TAG names should always be lowercase
 ---

-Having spent a little time creating dummy CAs, signing certificates and viewing lots of `openssl x509 -text` output, I came to the realisation that I wasn't entirely clear which x509 certificate attributes I should expect to see that denote the purpose of a certificate.
+When inspecting x509 certificates, it's not always obvious which attributes denote the purpose of a certificate — whether root, intermediate, or end-entity.

 ## Questions to explore

-To further understanding, I'd like to explore the following questions and where applicable demonstrate the answers:
+This post works through the following questions, with examples where applicable:

 - What are the observable differences between root, intermediate, and end-entity certificates
 - The x509v3 extensions appear to restrict certificate usage, what happened before these extensions were added?